oroinc/crm/README.md

 - /Helper contains classes with utility methods

-Acme namespace contains some exemples :
+Acme namespace contains some exemples in DemoFlexibleEntityBundle :
-- ManufacturerBundle : a simple entity
+- Manufacturer : a simple entity
-- CustomerBundle : a flexible entity (no translatable attributes)
+- Customer : a flexible entity (no translatable attributes)
-- ProductBundle : a flexible entity (with translatable attributes)
+- Product : a flexible entity (with translatable attributes)

 Install and run unit tests
 ==========================